cloud-gov/product/adr/ADR-0010-aws-security-monitoring-alerting.md

 In order to improve our security compliance and to mitigate our security risk, we would like to enable two AWS services:

 - [AWS Config](https://aws.amazon.com/config/) - Monitors configuration for a broad range of AWS resources and reports compliance with configured rules.
-Can send alerts in response to configuration changes.
+Can send alerts in response to configuration changes or changes in compliance status.
-- [AWS GuardDuty](https://aws.amazon.com/guardduty/) - Continuously monitors AWS logs for malicious activity using machine learning.
+- [AWS GuardDuty](https://aws.amazon.com/guardduty/) - Continuously monitors AWS logs for malicious activity based on built-in threat intelligence.
 Creates Cloudwatch events for any findings.

 ## Implementation

 ### AWS Config

-There are several things to consider when configuring AWS Config:
+There are several things to consider when setting up AWS Config:

 - **accounts** - which accounts should be monitored and how
 - **resources** - which resources should be monitored